April 11th – 18th 2026

 6. SCHEDULE

-6.1 The Competitors Meeting will be held at 9:00 am on Tuesday, March 25th in the St. Augustine Sailing Conference Room at the Windward Camachee Marina.
+6.1 The Competitors Meeting will be held at 9:00 am on Tuesday, April 14, 2026, on the patio at the Windward Camachee Marina.

-6.2 The first warning signal for each day’s racing is scheduled for 1025.
+6.2 The first warning signal for each day’s race is scheduled for 1025.
 Up to three races will be held each day.

 7. CLASS FLAG(S)